ichibrosan/multiware-framework-and-vpa/README.md

 // Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.  //
 /////////////////////////////////////////////////////////////////////////

+2025-02-08 18:08 mf -
+modified the naming conventions of the existing html select element functions and schema implementations to make room for new ones by dwg.

 2025-02-08 12:40 dwg -
 add image to dashboard is avatar exists